 - Three Chords and the Truth

-- Trope Codifier - along with Current 93 and Sol Invictus for neofolk, but not Trope Namer, as its unknown who exactly came up with the term.
-The aforementioned group Changes are an Ur Example along with British folk bands like the Strawbs, Fairport Convention, The Pentangle, etc.
+- Trope Codifier: Along with Current 93 and Sol Invictus for neofolk, but not Trope Namers, as its unknown who exactly came up with the term.
+The aforementioned group Changes are an Ur-Example along with British folk bands like the Strawbs, Fairport Convention, The Pentangle, etc.

 - Updated Re-release - almost every album has several different versions.
 Variances can be in artwork, format, track listing, etc.

 - Vocal Evolution - Douglas P. singing voice gradually started resembling his natural speaking voice as the music became more stripped down.
 He used to sing louder in the post-punk and dance eras.